LetMeR00t/TA-detection-backfill/README.md

 Several cases can happened:

-- **No healthcheck job was found**: It happens when the original job execution time is older than the last period observed by the "Get executed and monitored savedsearches for healthcheck" savedsearch or if the original job time is recent (and then, healthcheck jobs aren't run yet but will be).
+- **No healthcheck job was found**: It happens when the original job execution time is older than the last period observed by the "Healthcheck: Get executed jobs of monitored savedsearches and add them in the backlog" savedsearch or if the original job time is recent (and then, healthcheck jobs aren't run yet but will be).
 - **Found healthcheck job result**: It happens when a healthcheck job was performed over an original job.
 In this case you can see the results of the healthcheck job showing any success/warning/failure over the check on the scan, event or result count.

 On the bottom of this dashboard, you can have the full details about the healthcheck executions and see the results for each one of them.
 In this example, you can see the different cases that could happen for the healthcheck jobs results: